 Where to stay

-Nynäshamn has a variety of hotels, but I embraced the outdoor experience with a stay in a camping pod at Nordic Camping Nickstabadet.
+Nynäshamn has a variety of hotels, but I embraced the outdoor experience with a stay in a camping pod at Nickstabadet camp site.
 Camping is an affordable option in pricey Sweden; caravan and tent pitches are available, or the campsite offers cabins and cottages for something a little more substantial.
 There is a small grocery shop, cafe and restaurant on site; opening times are seasonal.
 High season runs roughly from mid-June to mid-August, and hours may be reduced or facilities closed outside these times, so check ahead.
 There is a Coop supermarket in Nynäshamn, around 15 minutes’ walk from the campsite and on the route up from Nynäshamn station.
 The campsite has showers, and can provide sheets and towels for an additional fee.
 If you are coming by car, there is free parking next to all the cabins, cottages and pitches.

 Tip 1: If you are arriving by train and don’t need to stop at a supermarket, get off the train at Nynäsgård.
 This station is a level 10-minute walk to the campsite, as opposed to Nynäshamn station itself which is a 20-minute walk up and down a hill.

 Tip 2: If you will arrive very early or in the evening, make sure you let the campsite know in advance and pay your balance before you arrive.
 As long as you are paid up, the staff will leave your key in a safe box to collect on arrival.

 If you prefer a roof over your head, check out the Stockholm archipelago hotels available from Booking.com.